Rewilding urban land, together.

 To facilitate community-engaged urban land restoration for learning, wellbeing, and biodiversity.

-Drawing on collaborations with local experts and pilot studies at Brunswick Secondary College (BSC), Tended Earth is refining a framework for Rewild My School to guide high schools in creating thriving, biodiverse outdoor learning spaces.
+Tended Earth and Brunswick Secondary College will be working in partnership to develop a framework for Rewild My School to guide urban high schools in creating thriving, biodiverse outdoor learning spaces.

 A Closer Look at Wild Gardens